-Rosebery Primary School is a brand new school in the City Of Palmerston.
-We opened our doors on January 25th 2011 and began with approximately 280 students across all year levels from Pre-School to Year 6.
-Our students and our staff come to us from schools and communities across the Northern Territory, the rest of Australia and even other parts of the world.
+Rosebery Primary School was established on January 25th 2011 and began with approximately 280 students across all year levels from Pre-School to Year 6.
+Our students and staff come to us from schools and communities across the Northern Territory, the rest of Australia and even other parts of the world.

 Our school's logo, the long-neck turtle is a symbol of the rich fauna we are blessed with in this place.
 With a hard outer shell, long-neck turtles show resilience and adaptability throughout their lives.
 In their younger lives, they stay close to home in the fresh water where they can feel safe and cared for.
 But later in life, they have been known to travel vast distances to find better and more interesting lives.
 Long-neck turtles are an indicator of a very healthy environment.

 Contemporary Indigenous people of the Northern Territory believe in the notion of freshwater and saltwater coming together for improved communication and fellowship with non-Indigenous Australians.
 Where saltwater and freshwater meet the result is a unique and thriving ecosystem where new ways of living together emerge.
 The concept can be further enhanced to consider the meeting of land and water – where Indigenous knowledge is represented by "knowledge from land" and Western knowledge by "knowledge from water".
-Rosebery Schools know we are unique and value the culture, background and knowledge that all of our families contribute.
+Rosebery Primary School is unique and values the culture, background and knowledge that all of our families contribute.

 The animal life that emerges where freshwater and saltwater meet is diverse and robust, including – long-neck turtles, dolphins, crocodiles, sharks, barramundi, water dragons and many birds of prey.
 These animals are represented in our house names, which Rosebery students can call their own throughout their learning journey here.

-Rosebery Schools are strong schools.
-We believe in each other.
-We work hard for each other.
+The Rosebery Primary School community believe in each other and work hard for each other.
 We are creative and we always do our best.
 We are a community of learners, connected by this special place.
-Rosebery Schools are a great place to live, laugh, learn and prosper.
+Rosebery Primary School is a great place for students, staff and parents/carers to laugh, learn and prosper.